richardatval/www.yesproject.org/what-you-can-do/get-hands-on-experience-and-access-to-jobs.md

 published: true
 ---

-#### Get equipped with the skills, tools, training and confidence you need to secure a job  with The Prince’s Trust.
+#### Get equipped with the skills, tools, training and confidence you need to secure a job with the Get into programme ran by The Prince’s Trust.

 ![Young man shows younger woman how to operate drill](/img/engineering.jpg)